lsst-sqre/safir/docs/user-guide/datetime.rst

 To get the current date and time as a `~datetime.datetime` object, use `safir.datetime.current_datetime`.

-In addition to ensuring that the returned object is time zone aware and uses the UTC time zone, this function sets milliseconds to zero.
+In addition to ensuring that the returned object is time zone aware and uses the UTC time zone, this function sets microseconds to zero by default.
 This is useful for database-based applications, since databases may or may not store milliseconds or, worse, accept non-zero milliseconds and then silently discard them.
-Mixing `~datetime.datetime` objects with and without milliseconds can lead to confusing bugs, which using this function consistently can avoid.
+Mixing `~datetime.datetime` objects with and without microseconds can lead to confusing bugs, which using this function consistently can avoid.

-If milliseconds are needed for a particular application, this helper function is not suitable.
+If microseconds are needed for a particular use (presumably one where the timestamps will never be stored in a database), pass ``microseconds=True`` as an argument.

 Date and time serialization
 ===========================